BibhaCoder/Leadership/README.md

 -   S: Stability (All humans want stability of resources in their life)

 <!---
-bibharajeev2011/bibharajeev2011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+bibha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->